 Gourami fish are omnivorous creatures, although as primary food they consume animal material rather than vegetable.
 It’s weird to see them biting plants and prefer algae as the vegetable part of their diet.
 These fish accept food in flake form, although if you have access to live food it would a very good option, since it develops healthier fish and improves its reproductive condition .
 These foods can also be administered frozen.

 The pearly gourami has a small mouth in proportion to its size, so they must be fed with chopped elements such as worms.

-Gourami Fish’ Common Behavior
+The Gourami Fish’ Common Behavior

 Gourami usually have different behaviors.
 For example blue gourami fish are usually quiet when they are small, but not as peaceful as the other classifications of this species.
-This variety usually attacks smaller fish when they are adults, so it’s recommended to have them in aquariums with fish of the same size.
+This variety usually attacks smaller fish when they are adults, so it’s recommended to have them in aquariums with fish of their same size.